-We, as testers, naturally would be looking out only for those similar errors depending on the nature of the project.
-Unfortunately, because of this nature, at times we tend to miss out the most obvious ones just because our mind did not allow us to think that.
+As testers, we would naturally only be looking out for similar errors only depending on the nature of the project.
+Unfortunately, because of this nature, at times we tend to miss out on the most obvious ones just because our mind did not allow us to think that.

 #2) Congruence Bias

-This is the behavior where our mind refuses to think for alternatives.
+This is a behaviour where our mind refuses to think of alternatives.

-It means, testers tend to validate only the expected behavior and as a result the negative validations are missed out.
+This means that testers tend to validate only the expected behavior and as a result, the negative validations are missed out.

-They are implicit within the requirement and it is practically not possible to document all the user behaviors as well.
+They are implicit within the requirements and it is practically not possible to document all the user behaviors as well.

 #3) Confirmation Bias